ryedin/site/_posts/2016-06-30-why-docker.md

 * Shell/Perl/Ruby scripts — Homebrew, Makefile and bespoke distribution

-There has been plenty of work and tooling for systems to interoperate with the different archive formats but we can’t deny that virtual machine images are proprietary and clunky and application packages have been hard to build, maintain and distribute.
+There has been plenty of work and tooling for systems to interoperate with the different archive formats, but we can’t deny that virtual machine images are proprietary and clunky, and application packages have been hard to build, maintain and distribute.

 Docker changed all this with Images and the [Image API](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.23/#2-2-images).